Correlations to the Texas Essential Knowledge and Skills (TEKS) Teacher Material

 All florists work with color harmonies every day.
 It is necessary to know the meanings of basic color combinations.

-Analogous Color - is achieved through the use of three or more hues in sequence on the color wheel, with only one being a primary color. (yellow) Analogous colors produce special moods and seasonal effects.
+Analogous Color — Achieved through the use of three or more hues in sequence on the color wheel, with only one being a primary color, like yellow.
+Analogous colors produce special moods and seasonal effects.

-Complimentary Color - is a combination of hues in the very strongest contrast; opposites on the color wheel (red and green, orange and blue, yellow and violet).
+Complimentary Color — A combination of hues in the very strongest contrast; opposites on the color wheel (red and green, orange and blue, yellow and violet).
 This combination gives dramatic emphasis to any decoration or display.

-This could very well be the most important TEK.
-It is the foundation of all that you will do in your class.
+This could very well be the most important takeaway.
+It is the foundation of all you will do in your class.
 Principles are the guiding constants that allow floral designs to be pleasing to the eye.
 Elements are how the principles are achieved.

-To learn these concepts students must see; them both physically and mentally.
+To learn these concepts, students must see them physically and mentally.
 It is important to show students the principles and elements in things other than floral design.
-Because these principles and elements are the same for the full art world, it may be a good idea to show students the principles and elements in well known art, magazine ads, clothing, etc., and once they have an understanding, they can apply these principles and elements to floral design.
+Because these principles and elements are the same across all types of art, it may be a good idea to show students the principles and elements in well known paintings and sculptures, magazine ads, clothing, etc. Once they have an understanding of these concepts, they can apply the principles and elements to floral design.
 Color is an exceedingly important element of design and should be treated almost separately.

 Instructions:

-1. Create grid of oasis clear waterproof tape across top of vase making sure the center of the vase is open just enough to hold one rose vertical, without support from other product.
-And making sure another hole near the center, will support the second rose vertically.
+1. Create a grid of clear, waterproof tape across the top of the vase, ensuring the center of the vase is open just enough to hold one rose vertically without support from the other product.
+Create another hole near the center to support the second rose vertically.

-2. Place two glue dots/dashes on vase at the front and back just below opening rim of vase.
+2. Place two glue dots or dashes on the vase at the front and back, just below the opening rim of the vase.

-3. Create heart shape out of aluminum wire, leaving some length before wrapping the remainder tightly around the top of the vase going over the glue dots or dashes to hold the aluminum wire secure.
+3. Create a heart shape out of aluminum wire, leaving some length before wrapping the remainder tightly around the top of the vase going over the glue dots or dashes to hold the aluminum wire securely.

 Illustrate ideas for floral designs from direct observation, experiences